 Drink milk?
-Women who do may delay knee osteoarthritisApril 7th, 2014 in Arthritis & Rheumatism /
+Women who do may delay knee osteoarthritisApril 7, 2014 in Medicine & Health / Arthritis & Rheumatism

 New research reports that women who frequently consume fat-free or low-fat milk may delay the progression of osteoarthritis (OA) of the knee.
 Results published in the American College of Rheumatology (ACR) journal, Arthritis Care & Research, show that women who ate cheese saw an increase in knee OA progression.
 Yogurt did not impact OA progression in men or women.

 OA is a common, degenerative joint disease that causes pain and swelling of joints in the hand, hips, or knee.
 According to the Centers for Disease Control and Prevention (CDC), OA affects nearly 27 million Americans age 25 and older, with knee OA being more prevalent and severe in women.
 While medical evidence points to obesity, joint injury, and repetitive use from some sports as risk factors for incident knee OA, risks associated with OA progression remain unclear.

 "Milk consumption plays an important role in bone health," explains lead author Bing Lu, M.D., Dr.P.H., from Brigham & Women's Hospital in Boston, Mass.
 "Our study is the largest study to investigate the impact of dairy intake in the progression of knee OA."

 For the present study 2,148 participants (3,064 knees) with knee OA were recruited for the Osteoarthritis Initiative.
 At the start of the study dietary data was collected and joint space width was measured by x-ray to evaluate OA progression.
 Subjects included 888 men and 1,260 women who had follow-up at 12, 24, 36, and 48 months.